 The Group does not intend to early adopt any of the above new/revised standards, interpretations and amendments to the existing standards.
-Directors anticipate that the adoption of the aforementioned revised/new standards will not have a material impact on the financial statements of the Group and the Company in the period of their initial adoption.
+Management anticipates that the adoption of the aforementioned revised/new standards, with the exception of SFRS(I) 18 Presentation and Disclosure in Financial Statements, will not have a material impact on the financial statements of the Group and Company in the period of their initial adoption.